romarcablao/alexa-structure-template/README.md

   ```

-If user call upon the specific intents, it will be mapped to the intentd handler to process specific activity/task.From the code above [GetTaskIntentHandler], what the handler will do is to call a function [getTask()] which resides on the core function folder, query from your source and respond through speech with data returned by the function.
+If user call upon the specific intents, it will be mapped to the intent handler to process specific activity/task.From the code above [GetTaskIntentHandler], what the handler will do is to call a function [getTask()] which resides on the core function folder, query from your source and respond through speech with data returned by the function.

 ---
 [Romar Cablao](https://www.linkedin.com/in/romarcablao) | <romarcablao@gmail.com>